retypeapp/retype/configuration/project.md

 Include patterns are similar to allowable patterns within a `.gitignore` file.
 The wildcards `?`, `*`, `**`, and `!` are supported.

-The following sample demonstrates how to include all `.py` files, all `.js` file that start with the name `demo`, and the entire contents of any `www` folder within the project.
+The following sample demonstrates how to include all `.py` files, all `.js` files that start with the name `demo`, and the entire contents of any `www` folder within the project.

 ```yml Include patterns
 include: